singh-man/books/crackingTheCoding/17_hard.md

 Where do recursive paths overlap?
 That is, where are the common subproblems?

-Let's again imagine the string thisismikesfavori tefood.
+Let's again imagine the string thisismikesfavoritefood.
 Again, imagine that everything is a valid word.

 In this case, we attempt to insert the first space after t as well as after th (and many other choices).
 Think about what the next choice is.